stephentino/cluster_occupations/README.md

 ## Methodology

-I followed Kogan et al. (2020) to calculate the similarity of occupations by measuring the similarity of their task descriptions.
+I follow Kogan et al. (2020) to calculate the similarity of occupations by measuring the similarity of their task descriptions.
 The O*NET database contains descriptions of the typical tasks of over 900 occupations.
 These descriptions are written in full English sentences.
 For example, there are 28 task descriptions for “Registered Nurse”, such as “record patients' medical information and